Activities at offices outside Japan and other activities

 Details of main initiatives

-Financial Education in India
+Financial and Economic Education in India

 MHBK has been conducting ‘Financial Literacy Program’ (FLP) since in FY12 from Mumbai.
 Later it was expanded to its India network of 5 branches.
 Content for FLP is developed by ‘the Reserve Bank of India’ (RBI), India's Central Bank, as part of its Financial Inclusion Plan.
 BHBK's content is based on RBI's educational material and adapted to meet the needs of the target audience.
 FLS session are made very interactive to encourage students' active participation and each participant is provided with reference books for further engagement with the subject.